-- They have internal procedures in place to identify any aspects of non-audit work which could compromise their role as auditor and to ensure the objectivity of the audit report; - The total fees paid by the Group during the year do not represent a material part of their total fee income; and - They consider that they have maintained their independence throughout the year.
+- They have internal procedures in place to identify any aspects of non-audit work which could compromise their role as auditor and to ensure the objectivity of their work and audit report; - The total fees paid by the Group during the year do not represent a material part of their total fee income; and - They consider that they have maintained their independence throughout the year.

 In evaluating KPMG Channel Islands Limited, the Committee completed its assessment of the external auditor for the financial period under review.
-It has satisfied itself as to their qualifications and expertise and remains confident that their objectivity and independence are not in any way impaired by reason of the non-audit services which they provide to the Group.
+It has satisfied itself as to their qualifications and expertise and remains confident that their objectivity and independence are not in any way impaired by reason of any non-audit services which they provide to the Group.

 KPMG Channel Islands Limited have been auditor to the Group since the year ended 31 December 2009.
 They were reappointed as the Group's auditor following a tender process in February 2020.
-The current audit engagement partner, Deborah Smith, has now served five years as audit partner, and will rotate away from the audit after this year.
+The current audit engagement partner, Steve Stormonth, has now completed his first year as audit partner.